-- Mr. Graham Ascough (Chairman) Independent Non-Executive Director (7 years, 9 months) - Mr. Peter Watson Independent Non-Executive Director (13 years) - Mr. David Hillier Independent Non-Executive Director (9 years, 11 months) - Mr. Paul Dowd Independent Non-Executive Director (12 years, 11 months) - Mr. Hans-Jörg Schmidt Independent Non-Executive Director (10 months) - Mr. James Fox Managing Director & Chief Executive Officer (5 years, 9 months)
+- Mr Graham Ascough (Chairman) Independent Non-Executive Director (10 years, 9 months) - Mr Hans-Jörg Schmidt Independent Non-Executive Director (3 years, 10 months) - Mr Hansjoerg Plaggemars Non-Executive Director (2 years, 9 months) Mr Plaggemars is not considered an Independent Director due to his association with substantial holder, DELPHI Unternehmensberatung Aktiengesellschaft. - Mr Rowan Johnston appointed 11 April 2023, Independent Non-Executive Director (5 months) - Mr James Fox Managing Director & Chief Executive Officer (8 years, 9 months)

 When determining whether a non-executive Director is independent, the Director must not fail any of the tests included in the ASX Corporate Governance Principles and Recommendations (refer to Box 2.3).
-The Board has considered the position of the Directors and considers that the non-executive Directors are "independent" as defined by the Guidelines.
+The Board has considered the position of each Director and considers that three of the four non-executive Directors as at 30 June 2023 are "independent" as defined by the Guidelines.

 The skills and qualifications of each of the Directors are set out in the Directors' Report which accompanies the financial statements.
-All Directors have considerable Board experience and their skills involve the fields of geology, mineral exploration, minerals processing, engineering, capital project management, mining, finance, funding, investment banking and law.
+Most of the Directors have considerable Board experience and their skills involve the fields of geology, mineral exploration, minerals processing, capital project management, mining, engineering, finance, funding and investment banking.
 The Board believes that the level of skill and experience possessed by individual Directors is appropriate for the company's size and complexity.